OSSPlanet/OSSPlanet/README.md

 # OSSPlanet

+***Just Go Open, I've Got Your Back.***

+OSSPlanet is an OpenSource-friendly Nonprofit Non-governmental project, provides high quality **Free Mirror / Hosting / VPS / Container services for Open Projects**.
+With **Unlimited Outbound traffic**.

 We are open, we love freedom.
-Free Hosting for Open Projects. #JustGoOpen

-Non-Profit.
-Free Hosting / VPS / Mirror for OpenSource Projects, etc.

-Unlimited __outbound__ traffic.
+Sponsoring a lot of projects / organizations, and willing to *support yours too*!

+Powered by Ubuntu-TW, NCNU, and BlueT.  **#JustGoOpen**

-* Plan started at 2013/6
+* Since 2013/6
 * Beta Launch at 2014/6
 * Public announce at 2015/6